Cancer Center Leadership

 Cancer Center Research Programs

-The Huntsman Cancer Institute at the University of Utah (HCI) is a National Cancer Institute-Designated Cancer Center.
+Huntsman Cancer Institute at the University of Utah (HCI) is a National Cancer Institute-Designated Comprehensive Cancer Center.
 The Cancer Center Support Grant (CCSG) provides funding for four research programs, each focused on a specialized aspect of basic, translational, and clinical cancer research performed by more than 135 members of our Cancer Center.
 These programs promote scientific excellence through coordinated, broad-based transdisciplinary research.

-- Cancer Center Directory
+Cancer Center Directory

-Research Labs and Groups
+In-Residence Labs and Groups

 The collaborative research approach between doctors and scientists, with an emphasis on investigating the genetic basis of cancer, makes HCI one of the leading cancer research organizations in the country.
 View a list of Cancer research teams housed at Huntsman Cancer Institute.

 The key to finding new and better treatments for cancer lies in research.
-The HCI Clinical Trials Office (CTO) continually develops new approaches to help cancer patients live longer and better lives.
+The Clinical Trials Office (CTO) continually develops new approaches to help cancer patients live longer and better lives.
 Patient participation in clinical trials is an essential factor in this process.

-High Risk Cancer Research Clinics and Studies
+High Risk Cancer Research Clinics & Studies

 The High Risk Cancer Research Clinics provide information for investigations into the genetics and inheritance of cancer.
 They provide education, and in some cases cancer screening services, for individuals and families with an increased risk of developing cancer.
 Through these clinics, eligible participants may enroll in cancer research studies.
 Physicians, genetic counselors, research coordinators, and other support personnel provide a multidisciplinary approach to patient care.

-Center for Quantitative Cancer Imaging
+Center for Cancer Genetics